apache/james-project/src/site/markdown/server/manage-webadmin.md

 Response codes:

  - 200: Success.
 A JSON representing this event is returned.
- - 400: Invalid group name or eventId
+ - 400: Invalid group name or insertionId

 ### Deleting an event